India will fast track trade deals with six nations: Commerce Secretary

 -

-India will fastrack free trade agreements (FTA) with at least half a dozen nations, including UAE, UK, Australia, Canada, EU, over the next few months, in line with its revamped foreign trade strategy, commerce and industry secretary BVR Subrahmanyam said on Wednesday.
+India will fast-track free trade agreements (FTAs) with at least six nations — including the UAE, the UK, Australia, Canada, and the EU — over the next few months, in line with its revamped foreign trade strategy, Commerce and Industry Secretary B V R Subrahmanyam said on Wednesday.
+The earliest one may be inked with the UAE.

-India walked away from the China-backed Asian trade bloc Regional Comprehensive Economic Partnership (RCEP) that signed an agreement last year to create the world's biggest free trade bloc.
-India had then said that its concerns related to the issue of market access were not adequately addressed.
+India walked away from China-backed Asian trade bloc Regional Comprehensive Economic Partnership that signed an agreement last year to create the world’s biggest free trade bloc.
+The government had then said its concerns related to the issue of market access were not adequately addressed.

-Speaking at the Confederation of Indian Industry (CII) annual session, the commerce secretary said that currently, about 20 FTAs are under negotiation.
-“We are fastracking six of them and putting the rest slightly on the backburner.
-Earliest FTA that we will probably strike will be with the UAE.
-These are economies with complete complementarities. they cannot threaten you with,” Subramanyam said.
+Addressing the Confederation of Indian Industry (CII) annual session, the commerce secretary said about 20 FTAs are under negotiation currently.
+“We are fast-tracking six of them and putting the rest slightly on the backburner.
+The earliest FTA that we will probably strike will be with the UAE,” Subrahmanyam said.

-India is likely to kick start formal negotiations for FTAs with the UK and EU by the end of 2021, soon after the preparatory work is completed.

-Unlike India’s past experience, all FTAs will be looked at carefully so that there are adequate gains for the country.
-“If India wants to be a global trading power, it needs to have FTAs and do it in a balanced manner, which allows us to be a player.
-The gains have to be balanced,” he added.

 Dear Reader,